rito2k/MTR/README.md

 https://docs.microsoft.com/en-us/microsoftteams/rooms/

 This script can be helpful in the following scenarios:
-* Initial setup and configuration tasks
+* Post OOBE setup basic configuration and maintenance tasks
 * Unable to access or manage the device via Microsoft Teams Admin Center (TAC) or Microsoft Endpoint Manager Admin Center / Intune.
 * Manage standalone devices